ahmedgamal404/Weather-API/README.md

 2. Run the server.js to start server
 3. Open the localhost:3000 Or you host IP
 4. Input the Zip Code of the city you want to get it's weather
+5. Click Generate button to get the weather result

 ## History